<?xml version="1.0" encoding="utf-8"?>

 FAQs

-How does line spacing affect readability?
+How does body text affect accessibility?